BennyTheDev/pipe-specs/README.md

 ```

 "[PUBKEY]": The collection address.
 To be able to add more items to a collection, the deployments should occur using the same private key.

+"[MIMETYPE]": The content type for inline data as hex encoded string.
+Must be skipped by indexers if it's a reference string instead.

 "[INLINE DATA | REFERENCE STRING]": If "I" is specified, then bytes must be successively pushed.
 If "R" is specified, then the next push must be a hex encoded string, containing a file reference.